Kreller99/fall2020/docs/_sources/week41.rst.txt

 Learning goals
 --------------

-    * Create your own classes, that behave like any other Python Object
+    * Create your own classes, that behave like any other Python Object, and are able to interact with pythons build in functions.

 Materials
 ---------